Enterprise and Industry, Internal Market, Consumer Affairs, Public Health

-* In the interest of transparency, organisations (including NGOs, trade associations, commercial enterprises, etc.) are invited to provide the public with information about themselves by registering in the Interest Representative Register and subscribing to its Code of Conduct.
+*) In the interest of transparency, organisations (including, for example, NGOs, trade associations and commercial enterprises) are invited to provide the public with relevant information about themselves by registering in the Interest Representative Register and subscribing to its Code of Conduct.

 • Responses from organisations not registered will be published separately.

 The Commission asks organisations who wish to submit comments within the context of public consultations to provide the Commission and the public at large with information about whom and what they represent.
 If an organisation decides not to provide this information, it is the Commission's stated policy to list the contribution as part of the individual contributions.
 (Consultation Standards, see COM (2002) 704, and Communication on ETI Follow-up, see COM (2007) 127 of 21/03/2007).